micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

-For this we declare to you by the Lord's [own] word, that we who are alive and remain until the coming of the Lord shall in no way precede [into His presence] _or_ have any advantage at all over those who have previously fallen asleep [in Him [^i]in death].
+For this we declare to you by the Lord's [own] word, that we who are alive and remain until the coming of the Lord shall in no way precede [into His presence] _or_ have any advantage at all over those who have previously fallen asleep [in Him in death].